-A “quote” occurs when a member of the band vocally or verbally quotes another song, or familiar saying, or anything along those lines.
-For example, see the April 15, 1992, “You Enjoy Myself” vocal jam, where band members quote “Proud Mary,” but do not play it.
+A “quote” occurs when a member of the band vocally or verbally quotes another song's lyrics, or a familiar saying or phrase.
+For example, see the April 15, 1992, “You Enjoy Myself” vocal jam, where band members quote “Proud Mary,” but do not play (perform) the song.
 Another popular example are the quotes by Trey and Fish from “The End” (The Doors) during the March 1, 1997, Hamburg “Mike’s Song,” which was released on Slip, Stitch and Pass.

 In technical music terms, a “quote” occurs when a musician plays a particular song’s melody line on his on her instrument -- what we define in the Phish.net setlists as a “tease.”
 In the Phish community, the terms “tease” and “quote” are thus used interchangeably.
-For clarity within the setlists file, though, we have reserved the use of the term “quote” to mean vocal or verbal quotes only, in order to distinguish it from a musical "tease."
+For clarity within the setlists file, we reserve the use of the term "quote" to mean vocal or verbal quotes only, in order to distinguish it from a musical "tease."

 We use the word “jam” conservatively in setlists.
-In our opinion, Phish is a band that routinely improvises or "jams," and is known as a "jam band."
-By their nature as Phish songs, many songs at a show will jam out in some way.
-Any song is potentially subject to jam on any night.
-It would be silly to label every “You Enjoy Myself” as “You Enjoy Myself ” -> “Jam” because, quite frankly, they all do.
-And it would be too discretionary to label the “best versions” as “You Enjoy Myself” -> “Jam.”
+Phish is a band that routinely improvises or "jams," and is known as a "jam band."
+By their nature as Phish songs, many songs at a show will "jam out" or feature improvisation in some way.
+In fact, any Phish song is potentially subject to jam on any night.
 So, for the sake of brevity and accuracy, we have limited the use of the word “jam” in a setlist (or show notes) to three specific occasions:

 Phish.net is a non-commercial project run by Phish fans and for Phish fans under the auspices of the all-volunteer, non-profit Mockingbird Foundation.